 At specialty banks like Enterprise Bank & Trust (formerly Seacoast Commerce Bank), those credits are used to pay bank fees first.

 If you’re currently banking with a financial institution that offers free small business banking, you might bristle at the idea of paying bank fees.
 If you love your bank and your business checking account is free and they don’t offer analysis banking, you should stay where you are.

 But, with analysis banking, your fees are quickly offset.
 You can earn more with analysis banking than you would with free banking.

 After your bank fees are paid with your credits, you can use the remaining credits to pay a third-party invoice.
 That might be an invoice from your CPA or your software company.
 It may even be your Fourandhalf marketing invoice.

-There are a lot of reasons why Seacoast cannot and should not pay interest.
+There are a lot of reasons why your property management bank cannot and should not pay interest.
 Instead of interest, you’re getting credits through analysis banking, and some of your bills are being paid.

 Almost every state allows analysis banking, and in California you simply have to disclose that you’re doing it.
 Allison works closely with property managers and the DRE to ensure the program is compliant and the disclosures are transparent.

 As you think about your property management banking, be vigilant with your trust accounts.
 Get educated, and take this more seriously regardless of your state laws and your audit scores.